alfadiallo/max/Sessions.md

 - `51187b8` feat: allow H versions to push directly to Max RAG
 - `69c2cc2` fix: add CORS preflight support to submit_to_rag
 - `3c28ab2` fix: allow submit_to_rag to upsert new sources
+- `2905b31` refactor: group dashboard tiles into content and admin
+- `16a790c` fix: stabilize rag worker and refresh docs